Fairfax County Public Schools

 A Place to Eat in Fairfax City

-A Place to Eat is expanding to two schools in Fairfax City!
-We are currently growing our programs with APTE@Lanier and APTE@ Fairfax HS.
+A Place to Eat has expanded to two schools in Fairfax City!
+We are are providing supplementary food through APTE@Lanier and APTE@ Fairfax HS.
 These programs provide a welcoming and convenient space for students to access food and hygiene items.
 Any student who self identifies or is identified by school staff as needing additional food can take advantage of the A Place to Eat program on a regular or emergency basis.
-This program works in partnerships with Britepaths and Food for Others.
-For questions about how you can help, contact Katy@placetostand.org.
+This program works in partnerships with Food for Others and Britepaths.
+For questions about how you can help, contact [email protected].

 The Garden at Mt.
 Vernon High School